New speakers are added regularly. Please check back to see the latest updates to the agenda.

 Keywords: geographic data, raster processing, predictive analysis, spacetime event modeling, weather, demographics, machine learning, early warning systems, R, Scala, Python

 Amy is the VP of Product Engineering at Primer AI, where she leads teams to build machines that read and write text leveraging NLP, NLG and a host of other algorithms to augment human analysts.
 Previously she built out technology for visualizing large document sets as network maps at Quid.
-A Cambridge Mathematician who previously worked in London modeling cities, Amy is fascinated by complex human systems, and the algorithms and data that help us understand them.
+A Cambridge Mathematician who previously worked in London modeling cities, Amy is fascinated by complex human systems and the algorithms and data that help us understand them.

 Amanda developed and oversees the overarching brand strategy for all BBC Worldwide’s businesses and formats.
 This includes maximising the commercial value of our current portfolio of 14 global brands – including Doctor Who and Dancing with the Stars – and also developing new BBC brands to build future brand revenue growth.